 Client base consists of Australian and Multinational Companies.

 Hobart professional photographer mainly servicing Southern Tasmania.
-Australia wide service with home base in the Huon Valley TAS and Wollongong NSW.
+Australia wide service with home base in the Huon Valley Tasmania.

 Some previous mainland Australia photography assignments:

-NSW: The Hunter region, Lithgow, Parkes, Central NSW, Southern NSW, Tumut, Snowy Mountains, Sydney, Wollongong.
+NSW: Mining Photography – The Hunter region, Lithgow, Parkes, Central NSW, Southern NSW, Paper mill photography -Tumut, Wedding photography – Snowy Mountains, Sydney, Wollongong.